Carnage (2011 film): Critical response

 Carnage received generally positive reviews from critics.
-It holds "fresh" rating on Rotten Tomatoes, which notes that "it isn't as compelling on the screen as it was on the stage, but Carnage makes up for its flaws with Polanski's smooth direction and assured performances from Winslet and Foster."
-On Metacritic, which uses an average of the critics' reviews, the film holds a 61/100, indicating "Generally favorable reviews".

 John Anderson of Newsday compared the film to Who's Afraid of Virginia Woolf? and said: "The astonishing Waltz steals the picture, possibly because he's the one with a rational perspective (despite his telephonic obsessiveness).
 He sees the whole exercise as pointless.
 Ultimately, so do we."
 Giuseppe Sedia of the Krakow Post remarked that the descent of four adults to a thuggish level has been featured as well in Polanski's short film Rozbijemy zabawę.
 He added that "it is interesting to speculate on what Hitchcock might have made of Reza's oeuvre".

 Box office

-Carnage grossed $2.5 million at the U.S. box office after twenty weeks in theaters, with another $25 million in foreign countries, for a worldwide gross of $27,603,069.
+Carnage grossed $2.5 million at the U.S. box office after twenty weeks in theaters, with another $27.5 million in foreign countries, for a worldwide gross of $30,035,601.